How to Choose the Right Small Business Backup Software

-There aren’t endless software options that provide some version of lightweight backup like this.
-But rarely do any of them provide the protection you need to quickly recover from data loss.
+There are endless software options that provide some version of lightweight backup like this.
+But rarely do they provide the protection you need to quickly recover from data loss.

 What businesses need to look for is a complete business continuity and disaster recovery solution (BC/DR).
 This pairs advanced backup software with dedicated hardware to ensure that your data can be backed up frequently and restored promptly, minimizing downtime.

-Many small businesses make the mistake of backing up their critical data to external USB drives.
-Some will copy the files manually.
+Some small businesses make the mistake of backing up their critical data to external USB drives.
+Some companies will copy the files manually.
 Others will gain a false sense of security by using lightweight applications or built-in backup software to schedule the backups.

-For starters, an external drive won’t save you if the entire office burns down in a fire.
+For example, an external drive won’t save you if the entire office burns down in a fire.
 Similarly, if your computers are infected with ransomware, any connected drives will likely be infected too.